davis5790/capstone-terra-jenkins/README.md

 # python-jenkins
 test python-jenkins

-editing a branch using the dev-* syntax to test my pipeline logic
+editing a branch using the dev-* syntax to test my pipeline logic, AGAIN!!